benlavender/homelab-docs/guides/CheatSheet.md

 > ℹ️ **Notes:**
 > - See [dm-crypt / LUKS](../guides/Linux/guides/dm-crypt-luks.md) for more details.
 > - To view supported ciphers and key sizes etc, use the `/proc/crypto` file.
+> - Use `--verbose` before each subcommand for more detailed output.

 > ℹ️ **Note:** Commands usually require elevation.